retroinspect/tweetstock/README.md

 - Tag sentiment to NASDAQ tweets
 - Calculate public sentiment for 3 days
 - Calculate price difference of:
-  - open price of before the duration
+  - open price of the day right before the duration
-  - close price of after the duration
+  - close price of the day right after the duration
 ### Step 4.
 Regression
 - involves `regression.py`
 - Output the relation between public sentiment and stock price direction